dcampora/velopix_tracking/readme.md

 *   Ghost Tracks: Tracks that are incorrect, either created by noise or by incorrectly reconstructing a track.
     \# incorrectly reconstructed / \# all reconstructed

+We will get the validation detailed for different kinds of particles.

     import validator_lite as vl
     vl.validate_print([json_data], [tracks])